Gabeperson/sm213_editor/readme.md

 6. Navigate to `localhost:5173`.

 ## Contributing
+Contributions are welcome!

 Please report any issues or feature requests using GitHub issues on this repository.

 If there is an issue that you would like to work on, feel free to leave a comment in the corresponding GitHub issue and then make a PR.
 ## License
-This work is licensed under the [MIT license](https://github.com/Gabeperson/sm213_editor/LICENSE-MIT).
+This work is licensed under the [MIT License](https://github.com/Gabeperson/sm213_editor/blob/main/LICENSE-MIT).